anuzzolese/oke-challenge-2016/example_data/GERBIL_integration.md

   http://system_end_point
 ```

 An annotation system should produce a valid NIF-compliant turtle as output.
-Such a turlte contains the annotations produced by
+Such a turtle contains the annotations produced by
 an annotation system, cf. https://github.com/anuzzolese/oke-challenge/blob/master/example_data/task1.ttl for details.

 So the participants to the challenge should take care that their systems: